firstneverrest/Prolog-basic-example/README.md

 - [[Prolog] List in Prolog](https://medium.com/neverrest/prolog-list-in-prolog-dbca1d203f73) - List, SWISH web application

 ## Problem solved by Prolog
+These are all practical examples of problems that can be solved by Prolog.
 - general problem in programming languages (find the element in list, reveres a list)
 - arithmetic - a list of prime numbers
 - five house problem